-Visit around the Hindu’s holiday Galungan to witness the ceremony procession.
-Hindu worshipers especially from Bali, many will come to pray at this ancient Shiva temple.
+Visit around the Hindu’s celebration Galungan to witness the ceremony procession.
+Hindu worshipers especially from Bali, will come to pray at this ancient Shiva temple.

 Dieng Plateau Telaga Warna Lake

-The lake has a neighbor nearby, called Telaga Pengilon.
+The lake has a neighbor lake nearby, called Telaga Pengilon.
 Which strangely doesn’t have the same sulfuric content as Telaga Warna, despite its close proximity.
 There is so much to do at Telaga Warna besides just seeing the lake.
-Climb Batu Ratapan Angin Hill.
+Climb Batu Ratapan Angin hill.

-To get an overlooking view of the lake and also the Plateau behind.
+To get an unobstructed view of the lake and also the plateau behind.
 Curious travelers can also explore mysterious caves that are plenty around the lake.
 One of the caves, Semar cave, has a natural pond.
 The locals believe that the water coming from the pond has a healing effect.

 Sikidang Crater in Dieng Plateau

 The eruption at Dieng Plateau happened centuries ago.
-But the volcanic activities in this area remain.
-Sikidang crater is a sulfuric crater that has a unique habit of moving to another location for every 4 years.
+But the volcanic activities in this area still remain active.
+Sikidang crater is a sulfuric crater that has a unique habit of moving to another location every 4 years.
 Locals named this crater ‘Sikidang’ or ‘Deer’.

 Hiking Sikunir Hill